Terra/Aqua MODIS RGB composites#

 Get more information about the Dust RGB in the SEVIRI Dust RGB Quick Guide.

-The dust composite of 6 February at 10 UTC clearly show a dust cloud below the thicker cold ice cloud over northern Italy.
+The dust composite of 8 April 2024 at 9:20 UTC clearly shows a dust cloud over the western Mediterranean.

 scn_resample_nc.show('dust')